zepingyu0512/neuron-attribution/README.md

 The code in the jupyter notebook also introduces how to get the interpretability of the shallow FFN neurons, inspired by [this repo](https://github.com/zepingyu0512/arithmetic-mechanism) in [this EMNLP 2024 paper](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/).

+## Tips for understanding neurons in LLMs

+Understand the value neurons' interpretability when projecting in unembedding space:

+If the neuron's coefficient score is larger than zero, the top tokens' probabilities are increased, and the last tokens' probabilities are decreased.

+If the neuron's coefficient score is smaller than zero, the top tokens' probabilities are decreased, and the last tokens' probabilities are increased.

 ## Running code

 Before running the code, you can directly have a look at the jupyter notebook file in Llama_view_knowledge.ipynb or GPT2_view_knowledge.ipynb.
 The interpretability findings are visualized, without running the code yourself.